 Most menstrual cups comes in two sizes.
 Size 1 is recommended for women who haven’t had birth yet and size 2 is the better option for moms and women over 30.

-4. Period Proof undies – Underwear that is 100% absorbent and cuts out the need for anything like a tampon or pad!
+4. Reusable period underwear – Underwear that is 100% absorbent and cuts out the need for anything like a tampon or pad!

 So, now you know 4 super easy ways you can make your period more eco-friendly.
 Have you tried any of the above options?
 Let me know down below!